The World Cup 2018 Winner is France

 France and Croatia have been jostling for favouritism in the outright market but the South American side have to be favoured to land their sixth World Cup title.
 They have been exceptional under coach Tite and they will be determined to put a torrid 2014 tournament behind them.
 The Samba Boys have got a decent probability of becoming the 2018 World Cup winners and with stars such as Neymar, Phillipe Coutinho and Gabriel Jesus, they possess plenty of ability.

 France have the greatest strength in depth with players such as Antoine Griezmann, Paul Pogba, Kylian Mbappe and Ngolo Kante all at their disposal.
 Les Blues reached the final of Euro 2016 and they always progress deep into these competitions.
 Didier Deschamps must find a way of keeping his squad content during the month-long event but they have a great chance of reaching the latter stages.

 It is incredibly easy to place an outright bet on the World Cup 2018.
 Every online betting site will have a huge number of markets but the outright is always the most popular.
-Once you’ve placed your bet, simply sit back and wait for the tournament to get underway on June 14th.
+Once you’ve placed your bet, simply sit back and wait for the tournament to get to the late stages.

 NEVER bet on a team if there are any signs of disharmony in the camp.
 If there have been rumours of a dressing-room divide or one player has been sent home or forced to train individually, this isn’t good for morale and can be a sign of a negative atmosphere.